 5. Scoop half of mixture into the prepared bundt pan.
 Then add diced peaches on top of the batter, evenly around the ring.
 Scoop remaining half of batter on top of peaches and smooth with a spatula.

-6. Bake cake for 50-60 minutes or until a toothpick comes out clean.
+6. Bake cake for 50-60 minutes at 350 degrees or until a toothpick comes out clean.
 Cool the cake inside of the pan for 10 minutes on a cooling rack.
 Invert cake onto cake stand or another cooling rack.
 (If placing on another cooling rack, you may want to slide a baking sheet underneath to catch any drips or spills from the syrup!)

 While cake is baking, make the peach syrup...